Skip to Main Content

 Veterinary Assistant

 A veterinary assistant is a part of the hospital support staff who does not require certification or passing a credentialing examination.
-Completion of a training program allows an applicant to earn a certified veterinary assistant (CVA) certificate; however this is often unnecessary.
+Completion of a training program allows an applicant to earn a certified veterinary assistant (CVA) certificate; however, this is often unnecessary.
 Veterinary assistants are more commonly trained on the job to handle and restrain animals, perform kennel and husbandry duties, complete clerical work, and assist veterinarians and veterinary technicians with their tasks.

 Veterinary Technician (LVT, RVT, CVT)